Revenue

 • Revenue can be categorized based on its source and nature.
 This includes operating revenue, non-operating revenue, accrued revenue, unearned revenue, gross revenue, and net revenue, each providing insights into various aspects of a company's financial health.

-• Revenue represents the total income, while profit (or income) is a more comprehensive financial metric that deducts all expenses, giving a more accurate picture of a business's profitability.
-Profit reflects the net earnings after considering all costs.
+• Revenue represents the total income, while profit (or income) is a more comprehensive financial metric that deducts all expenses, giving a more accurate picture of a business's profitability or net earnings after considering all costs.